-The Board of Public Works and the DPW are protecting your drinking water, first by source protection efforts, second by upgrades to the water delivery systems (distribution and well/pump station) and third by proposing changes to the current bylaws to enhance source protection.
+The elected Board of Public Works (BPW) and the Department of Public Works (DPW) are protecting your drinking water, first by source protection efforts, second by upgrades to the water delivery systems (distribution and well/pump station) and third by proposing changes to the current bylaws to enhance source protection.
 Source Protection is achieved by increasing the control of the land from development within the water resources recharge areas.
 Land acquisition, conservation easements, and town bylaws are the main focus of the town efforts to achieve source protection.
 Funding for these efforts is achieved through Community Preservation Act (CPA) funds, Water Enterprise retained earnings and State drinking water resource protection grants.

-LAND The DPW, with guidance from the elected Board of Public Works, continues to seek out land opportunities to protect our Town's water supply.
+LAND The DPW, with guidance from the BPW, continues to seek out land opportunities to protect our Town's water supply.
 These land opportunities are exercised by direct purchase of the land parcels and by conservation easements which keep the land in a natural state and provide the land owner with significant tax incentives.

 SYSTEM The DPW Water Division continued its program in the protection of the Town's drinking water by maintaining and upgrading the water production and delivery system.
-During the 2018 calendar year, fifty eight (58) new services were added to the system.
+During the 2019 calendar year, sixty-six (66) new services were added to the system.

 BYLAWS It is important that the Town's bylaws restricting the use of specific activities within the recharge (Zone II) areas be strictly enforced.
-The Marshfield Water Division, DPW is in the process of renewing their 20-year permit with MassDEP.
-One of the requirements is the implementation of outdoor water restrictions.
 The Town continues to implement outdoor watering restrictions from May 1st through October 31st each year.
 Outdoor watering for property owners for even-numbered properties is allowed on even numbered calendar days and odd-numbered properties is on odd numbered calendar days.
-Outdoor watering is not permitted between the hours of 9AM to 5PM.
+Outdoor watering is not permitted between the hours of 9 AM to 5 PM.